mopagemo/cbquiz/README.md

 `npm install`

-Then start with `./quiz.js questions.csv`. `questions.csv` needs to look like this:
+Then start with `./quiz.js my-questions.csv` or just  `./quiz.js` which will use `questions.csv` file.

+`questions.csv` needs to look like this:

 ```
 Question,Answer 1,Answer 2,Answer 3,Answer 4,Difficulty (1-5 stars),Correct Answer